maxx1128/snappy-personal-site/_posts/2018-11-05-you-can-be-a-casual-blogger.md

 ---
 title: "You Can Be a Casual Blogger"
 date: "2018-11-05"
 excerpt: "Seeing so many professional writers emerge on Dev.To has helped me see, and accept, my casual blogger habits."
 image: 'casualblogger.png'
-tags: ['programming', 'writing']
+tags: ['career', 'writing', 'mental health']
 ---
 I've been feeling many things watching the Dev.To community and its writing pick up steam - enjoyment, curiosity, better informed, and mild synesthesia.
 But between reading new articles and tasting pie whenever I see the color blue, another feeling has popped up: a twinge of jealousy.